-that by signing this Contract of Understanding we are declaring grounds for immediate dismissal. that any violation of the guidelines is

-Junior Firefighter Signature and Date

-Parent/Guardian Signature and Date

-Photo/Information Release

-I

-child,

-taken/released by multiple media avenues as Junior Firefig

-District.
-I also understand their name may be released to media outlets regarding Junior

-Firefighter activities.

 I will not hold the Orchard Park

-Fire District and First Responders of the Orchard Park Fir
+Fire District and First Responders of the Orchard Park Fire Dis trict responsible for any actions

 caused by the release of any media outlets.

 Parent/Guardian Signature and Date

 Maintaining School Grades

 The Junior Firefighter has a "C"

 or above average.
-I
+I will monitor his

 or her grades and will notify the Recruitment Officer

-should his/her grade point average drop below a "C" at wl
+should his/her grade point average drop below a "C" at which I point the Junior Firefighter will be

 placed on probation.
-Once the grade point average has im proved to a "C" or above, the Junior
+Once the grade point average has improv ed to a "C" or above, the Junior

-Firefighter will be taken off probation and allowed to part icipate in the program again.
+Firefighter will be taken off probation and allowed to participate te in the program again.

 Parent/Guardian Signature and Date

 Emergency Contact Information

-This information will be extremely important in the event of an accident or medical emergency.
+This information will be extremely important in the event of an accident of or medical emergency.

 Full Name

 Home Phone

 Cell Phone

 Home Address

 Email Address

 Primary Emergency Contact:

 Name

 Relationship

 Home Phone

 Cell Phone

 Work Phone

 Preferred Local Hospital

 Comments (include any special medical or personal information you would want an emergency care provider to know - or special contact information):

-know - or special contact information).